I am delighted to welcome you to Canonium Learning Trust, a family of schools united by a shared purpose:

 CEO NPQH & NASENco

-Within a MAT:
+Within a Trust:

-One Trust Board holds statutory accountability
+One Trust Board holds statutory accountability for all schools in the trust

-School improvement strategy is shared
+School improvement strategy and professional development are shared across schools

 Multi-year forecasting, Integrated Curriculum and Financial Planning (ICFP) and disciplined reserves management protect frontline teaching and learning.